-The Cell Culture Unit is the Insituto de Neurociencias Service that provides researchers the environment for getting healthy viable cell cultures.
+The Cell Culture and Sterilization Unit is the Insituto de Neurociencias Service that provides researchers the environment for getting healthy viable cell cultures.
 This Service is composed by three different and spatially separated Areas in order to carry out different types of cell cultures: Cell Lines, Primary Cultures and Organotipic Cultures.

 Each of these facilities are well equipped with class I and/or class II laminar flow cabinets, incubators, inverted phase contrast and fluorescence microscopes and all the material necessary to perform specialized cell culture techniques.
 Bio-safety level 2 areas are included to work with high risk material (human samples, virus).The Unit also have available a new generation system for real-time quantitative live-cells analysis.